vivienhuangg/nibble-backend/design/concepts/Ingredient/Ingredient.md

 **actions**

-*   (Generally managed within Recipe/Version actions)
+*   (Ingredients are embedded data structures within Recipe; their lifecycle is managed by Recipe actions)